 Marine potholes like this can be found along seashores around the world, with a particular width to depth ratio.

-It is a fact, that while the chattering class is concerned with sea level rise of about 36 cm over the last 100 years, but the more significant trend is sea level fall of some 1.5 to 2 metres since the Holocene High Stand some 7,500 years ago.
-The presence of these potholes in platforms above the high tide mark is evidence of this sea level fall.
+It is a fact, that while some are concerned with sea level rise of about 36 cm over the last 100 years, the more significant trend is sea level fall of some 1.5 to 2 metres since the Holocene High Stand some 7,500 years ago.
+The presence of these potholes in platforms above the high tide mark is evidence of sea level fall but from how long ago?

 HOW ARE PLATFORMS FORMED?